shift-left-test/Hosta/README.md

 # Hosta

-> Host based test automation for C
+> Host based test automation for C/C++

 ## About

-Hosta is a comprehensive solution for building and executing unit tests for C programs using the host build toolchain.
+Hosta is a comprehensive solution for building and executing unit tests for C/C++ programs using the host build toolchain.
 It leverages CMake scripts to facilitate the creation of test programs and their execution on the host platform via CTest, even within a cross-build toolchain environment.

 ## Prerequisites